tencentyun/intlcloud-documents/doc_new/845_Elasticsearch_ES/intl_en/C34926_高级特性(X-Pack)_intl_en.md

 - **Machine learning**
 In the application scenario of custom data alerting, it is sometimes difficult to set rules and thresholds to define the changes.
 In this case, the trend in data changes and reasonable fluctuation range can be predicted by the unattended machine learning feature, and when the data deviates from the normal trend, alarms will be triggered and notifications sent.

->!Monitoring and SQL are only available in the **Platinum Edition and Basic Edition**.
+>Monitoring and SQL are only available in the **Platinum Edition and Basic Edition**.
 However, in terms of SQL support, the Open Source Edition integrates with other SQL plugins.
 For more information, see [elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql).

 - **Monitoring**
 Monitoring information can be comprehensively collected at multiple levels such as cluster, node, and index, helping you understand the cluster operations in real time and facilitating your application development and OPS.